Scattering of Evanescent Particles

-We refer the interested reader to \cite{Oe:kgtl}, where this was first explained as well as to \cite{CoOe:spsmatrix,CoOe:smatrixgbf}, where this was used to show equivalence with the standard S-matrix in the asymptotic limit $R\to\infty$.
-In the present setting at finite $R$, however, we also have the evanescent sector $L_R^{\text{e}}$.
+In the present setting at finite $R$, we also have the evanescent sector $L_R^{\Le}$.
 For evanescent waves there is no sense in which they are incoming or outgoing with respect to the interior of the hypercylinder.
-Consequently, there is no corresponding decomposition of this sector of the phase space and neither is there one of the Hilbert space $\cH_R^{\text{e}}$.
-Thus, evanescent particles are outside the scope of the traditional approach to scattering in quantum field theory not only because the relevant degrees of freedom are not part of the phase space that is quantized, but also because they do not admit the necessary separation into incoming and outgoing components.
-In this sense, the present approach is clearly superior.
+However, we may look for a decomposition of the phase space with similar properties.
+It turns out that the decomposition into exponentially increasing vs.\ decaying solutions in the sense $L^{\Le,\C}=L_{X}^{\Le,\C}\oplus L_{<R}^{\Le,\C}$ is suitable, compare (\ref{eq:evandec}) and (\ref{eq:evaninc}).
+We denote the corresponding decomposition of the Hilbert space of states by, $\cH_R^{\Le}=\cH_{R}^X\oplus \cH_R^{<R}$.
+First, we work out the map $u^{\Le}: L_R^{\Le,\C}\to L_R^{\Le,\C}$, which is the identity on $L_M^{\Le,\C}$ given by (\ref{eq:evanint}) and minus the identity on $J_{\overline{R}} L_M^{\Le,\C}$ given by (\ref{eq:evancomp}),